If You Tolerate This Your Children Will Be Next: Background

 The song's theme is inspired by the Spanish Civil War, and the idealism of Welsh volunteers who joined the left-wing International Brigades fighting for the Spanish Republic against Francisco Franco's military rebels.
 The song takes its name from a Republican propaganda poster of the time written in English and displaying a photograph of a child killed by the Nationalists, under a sky filled with bomber aircraft, with the song's titular warning written at the bottom.

-Various real-life events from the Spanish Civil War provided inspiration for the lyrics.
+Nicky Wire wrote the song's lyrics in Barcelona.
+He felt especially proud of coming up with the opening line: "The future teaches you to be alone, the present to be afraid and cold."
+Various real-life events from the Spanish Civil War provided inspiration.
 For example, the line "If I can shoot rabbits/then I can shoot fascists" is attributed to a remark made by a man to his brother who signed up with the Republican fighters.
 This was originally quoted in the book Miners Against Fascism by Hywel Francis.
 Another line, "I've walked Las Ramblas/but not with real intent", brings to mind the account in George Orwell's first-hand account of the war, Homage to Catalonia of fighting on the Ramblas.
-According to Orwell the various factions were seemingly getting nowhere with the fighting and often a sense of camaraderie overriding the vaunted principles each side was supposed to be fighting for.
-Nicky Wire has also acknowledged that he was also inspired by a song by the Clash, "Spanish Bombs", which features a similar subject.
+According to Orwell, the various factions were seemingly getting nowhere with the fighting and often a sense of camaraderie overriding the vaunted principles each side was supposed to be fighting for.
+Wire has also acknowledged that he was also inspired by a song by the Clash, "Spanish Bombs", which features a similar subject.

 The song was not originally intended for inclusion on This Is My Truth Tell Me Yours.
 It was recorded in a separate session from the rest of the album and was seen as a potential B-side; its original demo was described by bassist Nicky Wire as "crap."